 This program is designed to prepare students for a career in emergency medical services.
 Students successfully completing the first semester may apply for EMT-Basic certification.
 Students completing the second semester may apply for Advanced EMT certification.
 Students completing the final semesters may apply for Paramedic Certification.
 Students who successfully complete the technical and general education courses will earn an Associate of Applied Science Degree in Emergency Medical Services, which broadens and heightens the student’s career opportunity and portability.
-The program is accredited/approved through the Commission on Accreditation of Educational Programs for the Emergency Medical Services Professions (COAEMSP).

 Provide care for the emergency patient in the pre-hospital setting.